 I had created a serious bottleneck for myself.
 Like all small business owners, I had to be careful with my cash and everything always looked expensive and like a straight cash outflow.
 I could do it myself.
 I just had to put more time in.
 Or, so I kept telling myself.
 After I had missed the umpteenth soccer game, another dinner with my family, another swim meet, I realized I had to change the way I looked at those expenses.
 Furthermore, I had forgotten that my time had a value associated with it, as well!
 I had to stop looking at those expenses as simple cash outflows.
 I had to start seeing them for the investments they were.
 For every hour I was spending on my non-income producing activities, I was losing money.
 That was an hour I didn’t get a contract signed.
 That was an hour I could have completed a set of books.
 That was an hour I could have done one or two tax returns.
 I started to ask myself this one simple question: Could I make up for the expense of hiring someone to handle those non-income producing activities with income-producing activities?
 Was there a return on that investment?
 In most cases, the answer was hands down, “YES!!!”
 Once I came to that realization and made the appropriate, albeit scary, adjustments, my time budget looked more like this:

 And my income did this:

-What does is all mean, Basil?
-(Austin Power?s reference for those young millennials out there.)
+What does this all mean, Basil?
+(Austin Power’s reference for those young millennials out there.)